ryandata/tidyverse_approach/R_for_data_analysis.md

 However, they are "opinionated" in the sense that their conventions may differ from many long-standing "classic" R packages.
 Users should be aware that there is also a whole universe of non-tidyverse approaches to choose from.

+## R is open, your choice

+As open source software, there are many other ways to "do R",  Base R in combination with other packages can accomplish the same tasks that the RStudio/tidyverse versions can.
+There are also other development environments for R, or one can simply edit R code in a text editor.
+Sophisticated editors such as Emacs can edit and interact with live R sessions at the same time.

 ## What about those packages?

-You can discover packages by searching on [Crantastic](https://crantastic.org) or read about curated collections of important packages on [CRAN Task Views](https://cran.r-project.org/web/views/).
+You can discover packages from the full [CRAN list](https://cran.r-project.org/web/packages/available_packages_by_name.html) or read about curated collections of important packages on [CRAN Task Views](https://cran.r-project.org/web/views/).

+But for the purposes of these workshops, we will ignore much of the richness and complexity of the R environment and stick with the tidyverse.

 ## Enjoy R!